automatecloud/docker-ddc-vagrant/README.md

 openssl genrsa -out DTRkey.pem 2048
 ```

-* Use the CA to create a key pair and csr for the DTR server
+* Use the CA to create a key pair and csr for the DTR server.
+You should use the CN dtr.docker.vm!

 ```
-openssl req -subj "/CN=dtr.andreasmac.local" -new -key DTRkey.pem -out DTR.csr -sha256
+openssl req -subj "/CN=dtr.docker.vm" -new -key DTRkey.pem -out DTR.csr -sha256
 ```

 * Use the CA to sign the DTR CSR